-Web Link: You can link to an outside website or resource.
+Web Link: You can post a link to an external website or resource.

-Learning Module: A learning module is a content container that allows students to navigate through the content from a table of contents.
-You can add all types of content, such as content items, file attachments, links to websites, tests, assignments, and multimedia.
+Learning Module: A Learning Module is a content container that allows students to navigate through the content available from a table of contents.
+You can add all types of content such as content items, file attachments, links to websites, tests, assignments, and multimedia.

-Course Link: You can create a shortcut to an item, tool, or area in your course for quick access to relevant materials
+Course Link: You can create a shortcut to an item, tool, or area in your Blackboard course for quick access to relevant materials.

-Content Folder: You can organize content in folders and sub-folders.
+Content Folder: You can organize content materials in the course by using folders and sub-folders.
 Use folders to reduce scrolling and help students find materials easily.

-Mashups: You can use Mash ups to add photos, videos, presentations to your course.
+Mashups: You can use Mashups to add photos, videos, and presentations to your course.

-Test: You can create tests to assess student knowledge.
-You can add question types, such as Multiple Choice, True/False, Matching, Calculated, and Essay.
+Test: You can create tests to assess student knowledge within the course.
+There is an array of question types such as Multiple Choice, True/False, Matching, Calculated, and Essay.

 Survey: Surveys are ungraded tests.
-Use surveys to poll student opinion and conduct class evaluations.
-Survey results are anonymous.
+Use surveys to poll student's opinions and conduct class evaluations.
+Survey results are always anonymous.